 The Mathematics Department offers an undergraduate program in mathematics to prepare students for graduate study, or careers in secondary education or industry.
-Students majoring in elementary education also may select Mathematics minor.
+Students majoring in elementary education also may select a mathematics minor.

 Chair: Luther Qson, Ph.D.

-A Mathematics minor will consist of 20 credits of coursework with a minimum grade of C, including Math 2221, Math 2222, and any 12 additional credits from MTH courses numbered 2401 and above.
+A mathematics minor will consist of 20 credits of coursework with a minimum grade of C, including MTH 2221, MTH 2222, and any 12 additional credits from MTH courses numbered 2401 and above.

-Elementary Education majors who are pursuing a math minor are encouraged to enroll in Discrete Math (2401), Geometry (3302), and Mathematics Teaching Methods (3533/5) for their additional 12 credits, as these are especially appropriate in preparing them to teach at a middle school level.
+Elementary education majors who are pursuing a math minor are encouraged to enroll in Discrete Math (MTH 2401), Geometry (MTH 3302), and Mathematics Teaching Methods (MTH 3533/5) for their additional 12 credits, as these are especially appropriate in preparing them to teach at a middle school level.

-Students should apply for admission to the Mathematics major after they have completed Math 3321.
-For instructions in applying to the major, please see the department chairman.
-Application to the minor should be submitted to the department chairman at least a semester before graduation.
+Students should apply for admission to the mathematics major after they have completed MTH 3321.
+For instructions in applying to the major, please see the department chair.
+Application to the minor should be submitted to the department chair at least a semester before graduation.

-Students admitted to the major must have an overall 2.0 GPA and a minimum of grade of C in all required math courses.
-Students must obtain at least a C in all courses required for the major and remain in good academic standing with the College to maintain status as a Mathematics major.
+Students admitted to the major must have an overall 2.0 GPA and a minimum of grade of C in required math courses.
+Students must obtain at least a C in courses required for the major and remain in good academic standing with the college to maintain status as a mathematics major.